 Earlier this year, researchers at Johns Hopkins found no link between electronic software and improved patient care.

 Do you know how reliant your physician is on electronic medical records?
+Give our team a call for more information.

 Approved by attorney Paulette Chapman